-While this series isn’t intended to be a comprehensive “how-to” manual, we’ll cover tips that are relatively easy to follow, starting with time and project tracking.
-How can organizations, managers, and individuals start becoming more productive and get the desired results?
+While this series isn’t intended to be a comprehensive “how to” manual, we’ll cover easy-to-follow tips, starting with tracking time and projects.
+How can organizations, managers, and individuals enhance productivity and get the desired results?

-Veteran chefs, seasoned military commanders, and experienced business managers alike subscribe to the “Well begun is half done” philosophy.
-By thinking ahead about what is needed to get something done, and assembling the necessary ingredients and utensils before starting, a chef can whip up a multi-course meal in short order.
-Similarly, before carrying out an attack, a military commander will try to get good intelligence on combat zone geographical features, weather reports, the state of preparation of his opponents, and the readiness of his troops and logistics.
+Veteran chefs, seasoned military commanders, and experienced business managers subscribe to the “Well begun is half done” philosophy.
+For example, a chef can whip up a multi-course meal in short order by thinking ahead about what is needed to get something done and assembling the necessary ingredients and utensils before starting.
+Similarly, before carrying out an attack, a military commander will try to gather verifiable intelligence on the combat zone’s geographical features, weather, the state of preparedness of his opponents, and the readiness of his troops and logistics.

-For business managers confronting challenges at work, some of the most basic processes, such as tracking employees’ work time or the status of a project, can become a recurring hassle.
-Organizations that have planned out their efficiency strategies often start with low-hanging fruit such as automated time and attendance tracking, and have put in place systems that allow them to be more efficient and waste less time on routine administrative functions such as approving a timesheet or a time off application.
+For business managers confronting challenges at work, some of the most fundamental processes, such as tracking employees’ work time or the status of a project, can become a recurring hassle.
+Organizations that have planned their efficiency strategies often start with low-hanging fruits, such as automated time and attendance tracking.
+Plus, they have institutionalized systems that allow them to be more efficient and waste less time on routine administrative functions, such as approving a timesheet or a time-off application.

-While automation and huge advances in software and hardware have contributed tremendously to improving overall productivity and results, some business processes—such as time tracking, for instance—are often still being performed manually.
-By automating routine processes such as reporting time and attendance and applying for time off, however, organizations can benefit from the multiplier effect of greater time savings, reduced paperwork, and less time spent on correcting manually-entered timesheets.
+Automation and significant advances in software and hardware technologies have tremendously contributed to improving overall productivity and business outcomes.
+However, some business processes, such as time-tracking, are often still being performed manually.
+But automating routine processes, such as reporting time and attendance and applying for time off, can benefit organizations from the multiplier effect of more significant time savings, reduced paperwork, and less time spent on correcting manually-entered timesheets.
 In addition, automated and intelligent tools to develop a project plan enable organizations to access real-time information and streamline operations.

-While automated processes can make a big difference in freeing up valuable time that would otherwise be spent pushing paperwork, smart managers know that having a lot of data at hand is not the only way to improve processes and overall efficiency.
-By using tools that help analyze raw data—such as seeing how many employees or consultants it took to perform a particular project, or resources spent to complete a project—organizations can get insights that often directly impact productivity and profitability.
+While automated processes can make a significant difference in freeing up valuable time that teams may otherwise spend pushing paperwork, competent managers know that having a lot of data is not the only way to improve processes and overall efficiency.
+Organizations can get insights that often directly impact productivity and profitability by using tools that help analyze raw data—such as seeing how many employees or consultants it took to perform a particular project or the resources spent to complete it.
 Rather than doing things the way they were done earlier, improvements resulting from data from a workforce management solution can be surprisingly easy to implement and benefit from.

-Today’s leading workforce productivity solutions offer real-time project status updates, and allow management to proactively make course corrections and strategic changes.
-Even in organizations with many thousands of employees, it is possible to monitor and direct employees toward successful and timely outcomes, as long as the right tools are used to keep track of project status.
-Such tools will allow for easy input of information such as hours spent, project milestones, and financial expenditures have proved to be a boon for organizations that strive for improved productivity and efficiency.
+Today’s leading workforce productivity solutions offer real-time project status updates and allow management to make course corrections and strategic changes proactively.
+Even in enterprises, it is possible to monitor and direct employees toward successful and timely outcomes as long as the right tools are used to track project status.
+Such tools enable easy input of information, such as hours spent, project milestones, and financial expenditures and have proved to be a boon for organizations that strive for improved productivity and efficiency.

-In a technologically driven business world where delays and procedural inconveniences can cost a company dearly, there is little reason to delay the adoption of systems that empower managers and employees alike in getting work done at the right time and with the desired outcomes.
+In a technologically-driven business ecosystem where delays and procedural inconveniences can cost a company dearly, there is little reason to delay the adoption of systems that empower managers and employees alike to get the work done at the right time and with the desired outcomes.